Gnac

 gnac is a pseudonym used by songwriter and music producer Mark Tranmer.
 The name is derived from a short story by Italo Calvino in Marcovaldo titled Luna e GNAC (or "moon and gnac").

 Tranmer's music has been described as "imaginary film soundtracks" with comparisons made to Michael Nyman, Ennio Morricone, and Michel Legrand.
 Vini Reilly has been identified as an influence.

 After releasing several singles between 1998 and early 1999, his debut album, Friend Sleeping, was released in July 1999 on the Vespertine label.
 For his second studio album he moved to Alan McGee's Poptones label.
-Tranmer also recorded with Roger Quigley under the name The Montgolfier Brothers, releasing two albums.
+Tranmer also recorded with Roger Quigley under the name The Montgolfier Brothers, releasing three albums.

 Tranmer has also released an album under his own name, and has recorded with Ian Masters (of Pale Saints/Spoonfed Hybrid) under the name Wingdisk.